 Is Your Salon GDPR Compliant?
-How to Keep Your Clients Data Safe
+How To Keep Your Clients Data Safe

 Hair and beauty salons have experienced a boom in the last decade in a way they have never seen before.
 In 2018, almost 500 new beauty salons opened their doors, and this trend shows no signs of slowing, even in the wake of COVID-19.